SomilBakshi23/rtsp-overlay-app/README.md

 ---

-## How to Use the Application
+## User Guide

-1. Open the frontend in the browser.
+1. Start the backend server.
-2. The live video stream will start playing automatically.
+2. Run FFmpeg to generate the HLS stream.
-3. Use the controls to:
+3. Open the frontend in the browser.

-   * Add a **text overlay**
+4. The livestream starts playing automatically.
-   * Add an **image overlay**
+5. Use the controls to add text or image overlays.
-4. Drag and resize overlays directly on the video.
+6. Drag and resize overlays directly on the video.
-5. Click ❌ to remove an overlay.
+7. Click the ❌ icon to remove overlays.
-6. Refresh the page — overlays will remain saved.
+8. Refresh the page to confirm overlay persistence.

 ---

 ## Notes

-* The `/api/overlays` endpoint returns **raw JSON**, not a webpage.
+* The `/api/overlays` endpoint returns **raw JSON**, not a visual page.
 * Browser warnings related to `favicon.ico` are harmless and can be ignored.
-* The application is intended for development/demo purposes and uses Flask’s development server.
+* This project uses Flask’s development server and is intended for demo and assignment purposes.

 ---